jrc17/pattern_generator/README.md

     ├── pattern_generator.py     # Main script for generating patterns
     ├── requirements.txt         # Dependencies for the project
     └── README.md                # Project documentation (this file)
+    ```
+## Future Improvements
+- Explore smaller pattern dimensions and optimize designs for them.
+- Integrate a feature to automatically suggest titles, descriptions, and tags based on image content.
+- Add more customization options for different print sizes and products.